-The NVIT Multi-Manager Small Company Fund seeks long-term growth of capital.
+The NVIT Multi-Manager Small Cap Value Fund seeks capital appreciation.

 Fees and Expenses

 This table describes the fees and expenses that you may pay if you buy, hold, and sell shares of the Fund.
 Sales charges and other expenses that may be imposed by variable insurance contracts are not included.
 If these charges were reflected, the expenses listed below would be higher.
 See the variable insurance contract prospectus, which may impose sales charges and other additional contract-level expenses.